'Grey's Anatomy's Sarah Drew on Ellen Pompeo Stepping Back from Series

 Sherri Shepherd Says Ellen DeGeneres and Oprah Are the Inspirati…

-Sarah Drew is in support of her Grey's Anatomy co-star Ellen Pomeo's decision to step back from the series after portraying Dr. Meredith Grey for almost two decades.
-ET's Deidre Behar caught up with Drew on Wednesday night on Variety's Power of Women red carpet and she had nothing but encouraging words when asked about Pompeo.
+Sarah Drew is in support of her Grey's Anatomy co-star, Ellen Pompeo's, decision to step back from the series after portraying Dr. Meredith Grey for almost two decades.
+ET's Deidre Behar spoke with Drew on Wednesday night on Variety's Power of Women red carpet and she had nothing but encouraging words when asked about Pompeo.

-"I mean, she has been killing it for so many years building that show up from the ground up," Drew says.
+"I mean, she has been killing it for so many years, building that show up from the ground up," Drew said.
 "Of course she wants to go off and do other incredible things."

-"I know that when I’m behind the camera and part of the creative process and producing and writing and directing I am activated on all cylinders, on every level," she added of Grey, who will continue to work as an executive producer for season 19 of the medical drama, while only appearing in eight episodes.
-"And acting, you know, I get to dive into some piece of it but getting to do all of the stuff it’s so exciting it such an exhilarating ride, so yeah, I wish her the best I think it’s gonna be awesome."
+"I know that when I’m behind the camera and part of the creative process and producing and writing and directing, I am activated on all cylinders, on every level," she added of Pompeo, who will continue to work as an executive producer for season 19 of the medical drama, while only appearing in eight episodes.
+"And acting, you know, I get to dive into some piece of it, but getting to do all of the stuff it’s so exciting, it's such an exhilarating ride.
+So yeah, I wish her the best.
+I think it’s gonna be awesome."

-ET learned in August that Pompeo would be scaling back on her Grey's role.
-The following month, she spoke to ET about how her character will always be there in spirit even if not onscreen.
+ET learned in August that Pompeo would be scaling back on her Grey's role to work on a show for Hulu.
+The following month, she spoke to ET about how her Grey's character will always be there in spirit even if not onscreen.

-"You know, so many people ask me about a Japril spin off and Jessie and I have both been very verbal about how much we would love to see something like that happen," she says.
-"We love working together, we love that relationship, and any opportunity to get to see them on screen together more I think you know I think a lot of people would be happy about that, we'd be happy with that so we'll see."
+"You know, so many people ask me about a Japril spin-off and Jessie and I have both been very verbal about how much we would love to see something like that happen," she said.
+"We love working together, we love that relationship, and any opportunity to get to see them on screen together more I think you know.
+I think a lot of people would be happy about that, we'd be happy with that so we'll see."

 Drew also spoke to ET on Wednesday about what it was like being in the presence of so many powerful women, and who she was looking most forward to hearing from.

-"Oh, my goodness, there are so many people inspiring me to be better I am really forward to hearing from Hilary [Clinton] and Chelsea [Clinton]," she expressed.
+"Oh, my goodness, there are so many people inspiring me to be better I am really forward to hearing from Hillary [Clinton] and Chelsea [Clinton]," she expressed.

 RELATED CONTENT: